Back to blog

 Editor-Style Timeline

-This is a timeline built for collaboration.
-Colorfinder now introduces an interactive video timeline built for analytical precision.
+This timeline is being built for collaboration.
+Colorfinder will now introduce an interactive video timeline built for analytical precision.

 • View timecodes, color channels, anomaly markers, and comments all at once.